shh69io/AutoFileSort/README.md

 ---

-## What's New in v1.1.0
+## What's New in v1.2
-- **Exhaustive Configuration**: Introduced a comprehensive `config.json` supporting a wide range of file formats.
-- **Enhanced Logging**: Logs now include timestamps and detailed file movement summaries.
+- **Improved Logging**: Log files now include a header with the start date/time and detailed summaries of each file movement.
+- **File Permissions Check**: Ensures files can be read/written before moving them, preventing access errors.
+- **Directory Structure Preservation**: Optionally preserve the directory structure when sorting files into categories.
+- **File Type Summary**: Display a summary of the number of files sorted into each category, included in the log.
+- **Error Handling Improvements**: Provide more informative error messages during file operations.

 ---